Things to do in Villefranche-sur-Mer

 Whilst I found it easiest to explore the entire region of the Cote d’Azur by basing myself in the old town of Nice, those looking for a little seachange and a quieter stay might prefer to stay in Villefranche-sur-Mer itself.

 There are plenty of options, from apartments to hotels – ranging from luxury to more mid-range accommodation.
-The Villa Riva Bella is a great 3 bedroom apartment only 100m from the beach and you can find plenty of other vacation rentals on VRBO here
+The Villa Riva Bella is a great 3 bedroom apartment only 100m from the beach and you can find plenty of other vacation rentals on VRBO here.

+Villefranche-sur-mer has a myriad of fantastic restaurants and eateries – many with stunning views of the ocean or the gorgeous old town.
 Undoubtedly, iconic restaurant La Mère Germain is the most sought after reservation in the town, famous for its bouillabaisse – a fish stew unlike any you’ve tasted before.
 The restaurant is located on the water’s edge, so it is the perfect lunch stop to take in some of the beautiful French Riviera views.

-La Belle Étoile is tucked away in the old town of Villefranche-sur-mer and is definitely worth a visit if you love local Mediterranean cuisine.
+La Belle Étoile is tucked away in the old town and is definitely worth a visit if you love local Mediterranean cuisine.
 This restaurant is only open for dinner and only for a brief 2.5 hours in the evening, so make sure you time your visit well!

 Finally, Les Garçons is a great value family friendly restaurant with a gorgeous little courtyard area to eat in.
 The desserts are fabulous, and for mains it is hard to go past the lamb shanks.